-First offering: the Donald and Helen Olsen House, 1954; the architect's own home!
-Listed in the prestigious National Register of Historic Places, and a City of Berkeley Historic Landmark, the Olsen House presents a striking counterpoint to the more familiar Bay Area Modern Style.
-Built seemingly as a demonstration project, the Harvard educated architect applied his "high art" International Style training, as championed by Walter Gropius, to create his own "machine for living in a garden".
-The success of his endeavors attested to by the families' lifelong tenure, and the building's service to lives immersed in creating a better world through art, architecture and intellectual discourse.
-And this compact crystal box, thrust out amongst the treetops, served not just as a quiet family retreat, drafting office, and studio for Helen's painting, but also as a gracious space for entertaining Berkeley's residents and visiting luminaries in the circle of the arts.
+First time on the market!
+The Olsen House, 1954; the architect's own home!
+In the National Register and a Berkeley Landmark.
+Olsen applied his "high art" International Style training to create his own "machine for living in a garden".
+Also described as "a cube within a cube", it has an underlying cube with a perimeter foundation that appears to be well anchored into the hillside.
+This was the family's home for a life time, and has fostered creativity and intellectual discourse.
+The crystal box, thrust out amongst the treetops, served not as a quiet family retreat, drafting office, and studio for Helen's painting, but also as a gracious space for entertaining Berkeley's residents and visiting luminaries in the circle of the arts.

 Approximate Square Feet: